European Explorer Program: A Cultural and Personal Reflection off the beaten track in Europe

 Here you’ll explore the capital city of Netherlands by the preferred local method of cycling as we visit The Rijks Museum and the Van Gough Art Museums.

-In true Irish Gap Year fashion, we’ll also be venturing off the beaten track attending an underground music performance in a converted WWII nuclear bunker, explore the cities vintage shops, interview locals and take part in a ‘fishing for plastic’ tour of the cities canals by boat.
+In true Irish Gap Year fashion, we’ll also be venturing off the beaten track attending an underground music performance in a converted WWII bunker, explore the cities vintage shops, interview locals and take part in a ‘fishing for plastic’ tour of the cities canals by boat.
+We'll also be discussing how Amsterdam has been preparing for sea-level rise as we begin the first part of our comparitive study on the effects of climate change on European cities.

 Berlin: A Cultural Pick and Mix